limapaulo-dev/qml-pricing/README.md

 It was also my first time using JavaScript since QML provides native JS support.

-HMTL/CSS would´ve beeing a more prefareble solution.
+HTML/CSS would've being a more preferable solution.
-Still, I'm glad I stick to it and coded a usable software :)
+Still, I'm glad for sticking to it and coding a usable software :)

 Credits:
 https://github.com/qtdevs/FramelessHelper - MIT License